Ben-physics-dotcom/Internships/README.md

 # Internships

-In this repo are my data and Python from the internships during my Bachelor of Science at the Humboldt University at Berlin.
-It's only the data and the analysis of the data.
+In this repo are my data and Python Notebooks (NBs) from the internships during my Bachelor of Science at the Humboldt University at Berlin.
+It has the data and the analysis of the data.

+## Some Statistical comments to the Notebooks

+The two important statistical parameters in the NBs are the $R^2$ and the $\chi^2$.
+The only usecase for the $R^2$ are linear regressions.
+For linear regressions good choice can be `statsmodels.api`, because it gives multiple statistical parameter back.
+I used the following definition of the $\chi^2$:

+$$ \chi^2 = \frac{1}{n-p} \cdot \sum_i^n \frac{(observation_i-expected_i)^2}{\sigma^2_i} $$

+The $\sigma^2$ can be the variance or can be the error value of the observation.
+The error of the observation can be calculated by gaussian error calculation:

+$$ \sigma_i = \sqrt{\sum_{i=1}^m ( \partial_{x_i}f(x_1,x_2,...,x_m) \cdot u_{x_i})^2} $$

+## GPR 1

+GPR stands for Grundpraktikum.
+Here I had the experiments F4, M2, M3, M5, M10, M12, T1 and T7.
+M stands for mechanics and T stands for thermodynamics.

+## GPR 2

+GPR stands for Grundpraktikum.
+This internship has two parts: the electrodynamics (ED) part and the optics part.
+Each part has his own folder (E_Experiments, Optics_Experiments).
+The ED folder has data and the notebooks for the following experiments: E1, E3, E4, E5 and E12.
+If you find this repo on GitHub, you will in the optics folder only three experiments (Version from the 19.02.2025): O3O4, O6 and O10.
+The other two NBs from the experiments O8 and O11 get lost, because of an hardware change.
+The data from both experiments are available.

+## Information about the FPR-1

+FPR stands for fortgeschrittenen Praktikum.
+It is important that you chance all sdt files into asc files, because in VS Code can read asc files, but not sdt files.
+If you want to change anything about your data, you could copy the data and put it from the asc file into a text file (.txt) or into a csv file.

+## User information for running the notebooks

+If you want to run my notebooks on a local computer please check before that you have installed MikTex or another TeX distribution on your local computer, because the axis titles need the TeX distribution.